 1. Set the right goals for your search ads

 This was the top tip shared by almost every PPC expert we talked to.

 “Start with your ultimate goal: How will you decide if this campaign is successful?
 Then build everything around that,” said Amy.

-“Before you begin investing in advertising, you need to set realistic and attainable goals based on your specific business,” she said.
+It's also important to set realistic and attainable goals based on your unique business.

 “Each business has a wholly different strategy for what a customer is, how they approach getting that customer, and how much they’re willing to pay for that customer,” said Mark.

 Think about what this means for your business as you’re setting your search advertising goals.